FilipSequens/english-for-designers/storytelling/index.md

 As the scope of the project grew, so did my worries.
 At times, things did go wrong, stuff broke.
 As I pushed through though, I realised that the thing that kept me going was the passion behind this project.
 The drive allowed me to keep going and accomplish things that seemed impossible just a year ago.

+In its final form, the game is an immersive and relaxing experience, where you learn about various aquatic ecosystems by exploring them.

 ![gif animation switching between a dozen magazine spreads](../images/two_spreads_animation.gif)

 ## THE PASSION BEHIND THE PROJECT